zonblade/php-view-source-protection/README.md

 # about this code
-this code was intended to protect HTML files using simple render tools. which is usefull for UI/UX demo sites.
+this code was intended to protect HTML files using simple render tools. which is usefull for UI/UX demo sites.<br>
+<b> developer of this code (me), are still active developing this code, feel free to post an issue or request</b>

 # docs